 David Wickenberg, CPA, CA, CFP

-David grew up in Edmonton and after going to McNally High School enrolled at the University of Alberta in 1983.
+David grew up in Edmonton and after going to McNally High School enrolled at the University of Alberta.
 David initially enrolled in general sciences in order to have some flexibility in deciding what career path to follow.
 Teaching, computer science and business were all considerations but it was the flexibility and potential of a business career that led David to the faculty of business.
 An accounting major appealed to David in his final year since it provided the opportunity to interact with many different people and fulfill his desire to teach others what he knows.

-David received his B.Comm from the University of Alberta in 1987 and was awarded his CA designation in 1990.
+David received his B.Comm from the University of Alberta and was awarded his CA designation in 1990.
 After articling with KPMG he worked for two years in industry.
 First as a lending officer at a trust company and then at a large retailer as CFO.